 Barbara A. Ringer Copyright Honors Program

-The Ringer Honors Program is a distinguished public service opportunity for attorneys in the early stages of their career who have strong interest and a demonstrated record of academic or practical success in copyright law.
-The Program accepts applications from individuals who are in their final year at a U.S.-accredited law school (receiving a J.D. or LL.M.) or who have practiced law for fewer than five years.
+The Ringer Honors Program is a distinguished public service opportunity for attorneys in the early stages of their careers who have a strong interest and demonstrated record of academic or practical success in copyright law.
+The Program accepts applications from individuals who are in their final year at a U.S.-accredited law school (receiving a JD or LLM) or who have practiced law for fewer than five years.
 In addition to promising law students, judicial law clerks and those practicing at a law firm or in another setting are encouraged to apply.
-Although bar membership is not required for the position, Ringer Fellows must have been awarded their J.D. by the time they begin the fellowship.
+Although bar membership is not required for the position, Ringer Fellows must have been awarded their JD by the time they begin the fellowship.
 Please note that under applicable law, paid positions at the Copyright Office are ordinarily limited to U.S. citizens.
 The Office expects to appoint one or two Ringer Fellows each year.

 Ringer Fellows serve as full-time federal employees and are eligible for salary and benefits as permitted under federal law.
-They are appointed at a General Schedule (“GS”) level as an Attorney-Advisor, ranging from 11 to 14, depending upon their individual qualifications and experience.
-A Ringer Fellow who is admitted to a state bar during the period of his or her appointment may be eligible for promotion to a higher GS level, contingent upon his or her performance, the Office's staffing needs and funding considerations.
+They are appointed at a General Schedule (GS) level as an attorney-advisor, ranging from 11 to 14, depending upon their qualifications and experience.
+A Ringer Fellow who is admitted to a state bar during the period of his or her appointment may be eligible for promotion to a higher GS level, contingent upon his or her performance, the Office's staffing needs, and funding considerations.

-To apply, a candidate should email the following materials, combined into a single document file (preferably in a PDF format) that is labeled with the applicant's name and intended start date (for example, "Jane Smith Fall 2020") to [email protected]:
+To apply, a candidate should email the following materials, combined into a single document file (preferably in a PDF format) labeled with the applicant's name and intended start date (for example, "Jane Smith Fall 2021") to [email protected]:

-- 1. A statement of the candidate's interest in and qualifications for the Ringer Honors Program
+- a statement of the candidate's interest in and qualifications for the Ringer Honors Program

-- 4. Writing sample that is reflective of the candidate's own writing (i.e., that has not been substantially edited by others)
+- a writing sample that is reflective of the candidate's own writing (i.e., that has not been substantially edited by others)

-- 5. Contact information (name, title, organization, street address, email address and phone number) for three academic and/or professional references with an indication of whether they may be contacted by the Copyright Office without first obtaining clearance from you.
+- contact information (name, title, organization, street address, email address, and phone number) for three academic or professional references with an indication of whether the Copyright Office may contact them without first obtaining clearance from you

 Applications must be complete and sent to the correct email address.
 Incomplete applications will not be considered.

-Those candidates who are found most qualified to move forward in the selection process typically will be contacted within three to four months of their application date to schedule an initial interview at the Copyright Office in Washington, D.C. at a mutually convenient time.
+The Office typically will contact those candidates found most qualified to move forward in the selection process within three to four months of their application date to schedule an initial interview at the Copyright Office in Washington, DC, at a mutually convenient time.
 Please note that the Office is unable to reimburse candidates' travel expenses in connection with interviews.
-If a candidate is selected for an interview and travel costs are a concern, the Office may be able to offer an alternative arrangement, such as an interview in the candidate's area if a Copyright Office attorney happens to be traveling there otherwise the interview will be conducted by telephone.
+If travel costs are a concern, the Office may offer an alternative arrangement, such as an interview in the candidate's area if a Copyright Office attorney happens to be traveling there.
+Otherwise, the Office will conduct the interview by telephone.

-In selecting individuals for the Ringer Honors Program, the Office considers candidates' application materials, as well as their academic performance, work experience, writing skills, performance during the interview process, references, and interest and expertise in copyright law and policy.
+In selecting individuals for the Ringer Honors Program, the Office considers a candidate’s application materials, as well as their academic performance, work experience, writing skills, performance during the interview process, references, and interest and expertise in copyright law and policy.

-Depending upon the applicant pool and scheduling of interviews, the candidate(s) who is/are chosen to serve as Ringer Fellows may be notified of their selection at any time following their interview through the end of March.
+Depending upon the applicant pool and scheduling of interviews, the Office may notify the candidate(s) chosen to serve as a Ringer Fellow of their selection at any time following their interview through the end of March.